 How is adult T-cell lymphoma treated?

 Treatment for ATLL depends on the subtype.
 It can range from monitoring without treatment in the smouldering type, to a combination of therapies for the acute and lymphomatous types.
-Therapies include antiviral drugs, such as acyclovir and interferon, together with chemotherapy regimens such as: CHOP (cyclophosphamide, doxorubicin, vincristine and prednisolone) or EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide and prednisolone).
+Therapies include antiviral drugs or cytokines, together with one of several chemotherapy protocols.
 Some patients may undergo a bone marrow transplant if they go into remission from their initial treatment.